 Our attorneys focus on holding institutions responsible for allowing abuse to occur.
 We typically do not handle matters involving abuse by a personal acquaintance, family member, or other individual outside of an organization.

-Boucher LLP wants you to know how the law defines sexual assault and what it means for you.
+Boucher LLP wants you to know how the law defines sexual assault in California and what it means for you.

 Statistics show that one person experiences a sexual assault every 68 seconds in the U.S. You are not alone.
-Knowing the basics of sexual assault law in California can help you feel more in control of your situation.
+Knowing the basics of the California sexual assault laws can help you feel more in control of your situation.

 Once you feel informed, an attorney at Boucher LLP can help you understand your options.

 We have dedicated our practice to standing up for those harmed by unwanted sexual conduct.
 Our team of trauma-sensitive and human-focused attorneys are here for you.

 Sexual Assault Definition in California

 California Penal Code Section 243.4 defines sexual assault as touching another person’s intimate part against their will for the purpose of sexual arousal, sexual gratification, or sexual abuse.

 A sexual assault might be charged as a misdemeanor or felony depending on the circumstances of the crime.

 Sexual Battery vs. Sexual Assault